-- 1 cup Le Gré des Champs cheese, finely grated
+- 1 cup Le Gré des Champs cheese finely grated (Gruyere)

 - 1 cup milk

 - ¼ teaspoon black pepper

 - pinch cayenne pepper